Superman: New Krypton: Publication history

 In the months before Johns started his Brainiac arc, and James Robinson took over writing duties on Superman, both Johns and Robinson had made clear their plans for the Superman-related titles following those arcs for the rest of 2008 onto the end of 2010.
 The plan was to link the three Super-books (Action Comics, Superman, and Supergirl), allowing them to cross over more fluidly on a regular basis and also allowing the narratives to be tied together similar to a bi-weekly series.

 According to Johns, the plan was to make readers want to get the Super-titles because they would not feel that "you HAVE to read, but that you WANT to read".
 Robinson also added that even though neither he nor Johns would be writing Supergirl, they made it clear that they were still the advisors to the book's next ongoing writer, Sterling Gates.
-Gates, coming onto the Supergirl title with issue #34, has stated his intention of working with Johns and Robinson, stating:
+Gates, coming onto the Supergirl title with issue #34, has stated his intention of working with Johns and Robinson: